frnandu/yana/README.md

 It will not be constrained to imperialist distributors, such as Apple Store or Google Store.
 The released app will be distributed as standalone packages for each OS and can be included in free Stores (F-Droid, Obtainium and others?)
 Or you can just download them from the release's page and install it directly without a third-party distributor.
+If someone wants to test it running on MacOs and/or iOS by some means of Sideloading, I'll happily assist in whatever I can.

 ## Current Features